-The Operations Committee recommends that the Board of Commissioners enter into a contract with Hatch LTK, for an amount not to exceed \$7,190,996 for five (5) base years.
+Management recommends that the Operations Committee accept and forward to the Board of Commissioners for approval, to enter into a contract with Hatch LTK, for an amount not to exceed \$7,190,996 for five (5) base years.

 Section 5307 (federal formula), Section 5339 (federal state of good repair), Prop M and St. Clair County Transit District funds as programmed within FY22-24 capital budget.